 The push for sustainability is coming from many different sources including investors, customers, workers and governments.

-“There’s increasing investor pressure from financial analysts saying we will not invest in companies that do not have some kind of Environmental, Social, Governance (ESG) plan,” said Polly Mitchell, VP of industry outreach and thought leadership at Kinaxis, which provides supply chain planning and decision-making software.
+“There’s increasing investor pressure from financial analysts saying we will not invest in companies that do not have some kind of Environmental, Social, Governance (ESG) plan,” said Polly Mitchell-Guthrie, VP of industry outreach and thought leadership at Kinaxis, which provides supply chain planning and decision-making software.
 “Investors are focusing on risk reduction.
 A sustainable supply chain is a more resilient supply chain, and investors are realizing that if there’s a sustainability risk on the balance sheet, that is a financial risk as well.”

 People’s increasing concerns about climate change are playing a role.
 “Consumers are expecting that the products they’re buying are coming from sustainable sources, that the companies that they’re buying them from have sustainable practices.
 There are statistics out there that say almost 80% of consumers are changing what they buy based on sustainability performance,” said Joe Terino, who leads the global supply chain practice at Bain & Company, a consulting firm.